Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

-## Thanks
+## Introduction
 First of all, we would like to thank our sponsors for making this project possible.
 See the list of our [sponsors](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki/Sponsors).

+To know more about the Apocalypse Dynamics documentation, click on the [Wiki](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki) link.

+To know more about the roadmap and progress reports, click on the [Projects](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/projects) link.

 ## Short installation and simulation guide

-To know more about the Apocalypse Dynamics project, have a look to the [Github Wiki tab](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki).

-To know more about the roadmap and progress reports, click on the [Github Projects tab](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/projects), and select a project.

 ### Installations